 The more common substitute is zinc or a zinc-aluminum (ZA) alloy.
 One of the most common is called ZAMAK, a composition containing 4% aluminum.

 Zinc is not as strong as brass and does not resist water pressure as well as brass.
-But, its use in non-pressurized parts of a brass faucet such as handles, base and wall plates, and is common even among manufacturers of luxury faucets.
+But, its use in non-pressurized parts of a faucet, such as handles, base and wall plates, and is common even among manufacturers of luxury faucets.

 It does no harm when used in these components and may save consumers a few dollars.